deg0nz/MMM-PublicTransportBerlin/README.md

 ## Multiple Modules

-Creation of multiple instances of this module are possible.
+Multiple instances of this module are possible.
 Just add another entry of the MMM-PublicTransportBerlin module to the `config.js` of your mirror.

 ## Special Thanks